 Where your employer has tried to alter your bonus structure or commission scheme, if you can produce the statistics/evidence to show that you are in real terms being asked to take a pay cut, then you have the basis of a potential claim for constructive unfair dismissal.

 The situation is less clear cut where the change relates to changing your responsibilities.

-Alternatively, you might say that you are willing to try the new system but only for a trial period and that you suspect that you will be worse off, but you are willing to give it a go before taking further action.
+Alternatively, you might say that you are willing to try the new system but only for a trial period and (if it isn’t a financial pay reduction) that you suspect that you will be worse off, but you are willing to give it a go before taking further action.

 Try our letter builder